0xSteve/detection_learning/README.md

 # one_sensor_stationary_lri
 ## Linear Reward-Inaction (LRI)

-This folder contains the solution that is most likely to be useful for the applications of detection learning in USNs
+This folder contains the solution that is most likely to be useful for the applications of detection learning in USNs.

+# one_sensor_stationary_lrp
+## Linear Reward-Penalty (LRP)

+This an ergodic learning automata, and is likely to be the most useful automata to be applied in a nonstaionary random environment.

 # Running the simulations.